SynapticSugar/CarND-Advanced-Lane-Lines/writeup_report.md

      [680,444],  # top right
      [603,444]]) # top left
 ```
-Two excerpts from the `Perspective()` class lines 40 to 45 and 57 to 58 illustrating how the calculations made.
+Two excerpts from the `Perspective()` class, lines 40 to 45 and 57 to 58, illustrating how the calculations are made.

 ```python
 def _calcDst(self):